k2view-academy/K2View-Academy/articles/TDM/tdm_gui/03_tdm_gui_data_centers_window.md

 A Data Center can be attached to the following TDM objects:

-- [Business Entity](04_tdm_gui_business_entity_window.md) (BE), a DC can be attached to each LU in a BE if the LU instances are saved under a specific DC in Fabric.
-When creating an extract task for the BE and LU, the [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) which migrates the LU instances into Fabric runs on the specified DC.
+- **Environment**

-- Environment, set the DC on each [product](11_environment_products_tab.md) (system) attached to the environment.
-The TDM task's execution process runs the batch process on Load tasks on the DC specified in the environment's product.
-The LUI sync is executed on the DC specified in the source environment's product.
+  -  A DC and/or Logical ID can be attached on each Environment's [system](11_environment_products_tab.md).
+The TDM task's execution process runs the batch processes on the environment's affinity if no other affinity value is set on the task.

+- **Task**
+  - Each **LU** (entity-level task) or **interface** (table-level task) can have a **DC** and/or **Logical ID** assigned.
+  - During execution, the TDM task runs batch processes based on **these task-specific affinity values**, overriding the environment’s default if set..

 **Example:**

-The CRM product is in NY while the Billing product is in TX.
-The batch process related to the CRM LU runs on the NY DC while the batch process related to the Billing LU runs on the TX DC.
+- The CRM system is in NY.
+- The Billing system is in TX.
+- The batch process related to the CRM LU runs on the NY DC while the batch process related to the Billing LU runs on the TX DC.